Thyroid

 15. How often should I get tested for thyroid function?

-17. Can thyroid disease be cured?
+17. Can thyroid disease be managed effectively?

-18. Can thyroid conditions cause mood swings or depression?
+18. Can thyroid conditions affect mood?